 4. I finished preparing (maybe about the last 40% of study time) by taking practice tests.
 Lots and lots and lots of them.
 Both of hamstudy.org and HamTestOnline.com have those.
 I always reviewed the questions I missed.
 I kept doing that until my average score was above 90%.
 Knowing I only needed 74% to pass, I then felt prepared.

 Now here’s an interesting thing.
 I never once made 100%, or even 98% on ANY practice tests, yet I made 100, 100, and 98, respectively, on the three tests.
-This suggests to me either that I got lucky on the test forms I got, or that, by design, the test questions selected for the actual test are pulled to significantly limit the number of really tough questions.
+This suggests to me either that, by design, the test questions selected for the actual test are pulled to significantly limit the number of really tough questions.
 I don’t know.
 It just strikes me as surprising that I scored higher on all 3 tests than I ever did on the practice tests.

 I made extensive use of some memorization “hacks” & tips” in this very handy article. http://blog.hamstudy.org/2015/01/hacking-the-general-and-extra-exams-from-n7smi/.

 - I agree with those who say that you shouldn’t wait too long between tests.
 You’ll lose inertia.
 If I had it to do over again, I would have done Technician, then General 30 days later, than Extra 60 days after that.

 - Study in 2 phases.
 One phase is to carefully read through every question.
 Phase two is to take practice tests over and over.